-Rushin House Caravan Park has won Practical Caravan and Practical Motorhome magazines' Top 100 Sites Award as the 'Best campsite in Northern Ireland' for two years in a row, 2013 and 2014.
+Rushin House Caravan Park has won Practical Caravan & Practical Motorhome magazines' Top 100 Sites Award as the 'Best Site in Northern Ireland' for six years in a row, 2010 - 2015 and again in 2017.

 A quick look at what Rushin House campsite has to offer reveals why it's a winner for anyone who wants a camping holiday in Northern Ireland.
 It offers a tremendous location right alongside Lough MacNean, as well as a great level of facilities on-site.
 Recently the campsite has added an outdoor gym, which allows you to get fit while gazing at a lovely vista over the lake.